shiukaheng/minGS/README.md

     - `pip install -e ./submodules/diff-gaussian-rasterization/`
     - `pip install -e ./submodules/simple-knn/`
 ## Method 2: .devcontainer
+Devcontainers automatically recreate the development environment using Docker.
+It is mainly supported by VSCode but there is [also limited support for other editors](https://containers.dev/supporting).
+Install the relevant extensions, and when you open the repository you should be prompted to enter the container environment.
+First time running might take around 5 minutes to build the environment.
 - VSCode
 - [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)